railstack/zero/README.md

 here we create an object using the `New()` function.

-Of course you can call the equivalent function without creating an object:
+Of course you can call the equivalent function directly without creating an object:

 ```go
 import (